Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Spin transport and spin-transfer torque

-In the absence of ac harmonic potentials in the leads, resonant tunneling takes place.
-The spin-angular momenta between the electronic spins in the molecular orbital and the precessing molecular spin are exchanged via exchange interaction, governed by the coupling constant $J$.
-Further simplification of Eq. (\ref{eq:prec_ind_current}) gives time-independent $z$-component of the spin current, $I_{Lz}^{\omega_{L}}$, and the in-plane $j=x,y$ time-dependent spin-current components, from the left lead
+In the absence of ac harmonic potentials in the leads, tunneling under dc-bias voltage takes place.
+The spin-angular momenta between the itinerant electronic spins and the precessing molecular spin are exchanged via exchange interaction, governed by the coupling constant $J$.
+The molecular spin precession pumps spin currents into the system, but remains undamped using external sources, which compensate effects of the interaction with electron spins.
+Further simplification of Eq.~(\ref{eq:prec_ind_current}) gives time-independent $z$ component of the spin current, $I_{Lz}^{\omega_{L}}$, and the in-plane $j=x,y$ time-dependent spin-current components from the left lead